 Wild blueberries are native to Maine and Canada and grow naturally in the glacial soil of our colder climate.
 Unlike cultivated high bush blueberries, wild blueberries are low bush and are spread primarily by the rhizomes or underground runners which give rise to new shoots and stems.
 The wild blueberry fields or barrens contain many different varieties of blueberries.
 These wild blueberries have grown for thousands of years and many are still harvested with hand held blueberry rakes.

-In simple terms, antioxidants are nutrients found in plant based foods such as fruits, vegetables, and grains that help protect the body’s cells from damage.
-These nutrients also help prevent and repair skin damage and help to reduce skin aging.
+In simple terms, antioxidants are nutrients found in plant based foods such as fruits, vegetables, and grains that help keep the skin and body healthy.

 Risk factors for premature skin aging: